-Azmat Khan is an award-winning investigative journalist and a Future of War Fellow at New America and Arizona State University.
+Azmat Khan is an award-winning investigative journalist, a New York Times Magazine Contributing Writer, and a Future of War Fellow at New America and Arizona State University.

-Her reporting for the PBS series FRONTLINE, America Tonight, and BuzzFeed's Investigations team has brought her to Egypt, Pakistan, Afghanistan, and other conflict zones.
+Her reporting for the PBS series FRONTLINE, The New York Times Magazine, America Tonight, and BuzzFeed's Investigations team has brought her to Iraq, Egypt, Pakistan, Afghanistan, and other conflict zones.
 Her work has been awarded the Deadline Club Award for Independent Digital Reporting; the South Asian Journalist Association's Daniel Pearl Award for Outstanding Reporting on South Asia; a Livingston Award finalist in International Reporting; and shared the Online News Association award for “General Excellence in Online Journalism” (small); the Gannett Foundation Award for Innovative Investigative Journalism; and an Emmy nomination in New Approaches to Documentary Film.

-Azmat received an MSt. in Women's Studies from Oxford University, which she attended as a Clarendon Scholar, and a B.A. from the University of Michigan in Political Science and Women's Studies.
+Azmat received an MSt. from Oxford University, which she attended as a Clarendon Scholar, and a B.A. from the University of Michigan.
 She has also studied at the American University in Cairo, Egypt.
 Find her on Twitter @AzmatZahra or on Facebook.